debordem/TellMeAStory/README.md

 # Tell Me A Story
 This little project is an introduction to input and Javascript

+!!
+You will have to test from a Web Browser not the preview as it has Javascript !!

 A single page (index.html) has
 <ul><li>style in the head</li>
     <li> a form in the body</li>